-Many resources are available on common orthopaedic conditions, and some sites are linked below.
+Many resources are available on common orthopaedic conditions online.
+There are many links from this website to useful resources.
 If you have any specific questions, write them down and bring them to your appointment – Dr Host is more than happy to answer questions and help you understand your condition and treatment options.

 What implant does Dr Host use?